 - in other real estate related forms the customer or client completes in or related to a transaction; and

-- in tax reporting forms that the customer, client or vendor is required to complete and which are given to this company.
+- in tax reporting forms that the customer or client is required to complete and which are given to this company

 Personal Information from Prospective Tenants: The personal information that prospective tenants provide to this company is primarily used to obtain consumer reports (credit checks).
 It may also be used to perform background checks and rental history searches.
-The information in the consumer reports may be discussed with landlords for whom this company manages property.
+The information in the consumer reports may be discussed with landlords for whom this company manages the property.
 This company also reports information to credit reporting agencies and uses personal information to complete those reports.
-The information may be used as part of an effort to collect a debt if the tenant has a balance due to the landlord or property manager.

-Personal Information from Owners of Properties Managed by the Company: When this company acts as a property manager for a property owner, the company uses the property owner’s personal information only: (a) to deliver the required management services; (b) to file any required reports with governmental agencies (for example, the IRS); or (c) for other purposes the property owner may authorize (including collecting a debt).
+Personal Information from Owners of Properties Managed by the Company: When this company acts as a property manager for a property owner; the company uses the property owner’s personal information only: (a) to deliver the required management services; (b) to file any required reports with governmental agencies (for example, the IRS); (c) to establish ACH deposits, or (d) for other purposes the property owner may authorize, such as providing utilities.

-This company and its agents exercise reasonable discretion when discussing any personal information with others and releases personal information to others only as described by this policy.
+This company and its agents exercise reasonable discretion when discussing any personal information with others and release personal information to others only as described by this policy.

 This company does not permit its employees or agents to make copies of consumer reports or records of insurance claims.
 The consumer reports retained in the company’s files are not to be accessed in the future as a convenience to customers or clients.